Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Introduction

+An exact controllability result for defocusing subcritical nonlinearities, between two high-frequency states, is proved in \cite{DehmanLebeau}, in the case of a bounded domain of dimension 3, under GCC.
+In \cite{JolyLaurentANoteOn}, a semi-global controllability result is established for asymptotically defocusing nonlinearities, where non-zero stationary solutions exist, but no blow-up phenomenon can occur.
+Local control around zero is studied in \cite{Zuazua1990} (and in \cite{chewning} in the case of boundary controllability).
+For nearly linear nonlinearities, such as those with global Lipschitzian or super-linear growth like $s \ln(s)^\beta$, we refer to \cite{Fu2007} and \cite{LiZhang}.
+For a local controllability result for a nonlinear Schrödinger equation, see \cite{LaurentSchrodingerControl} and \cite{ROSIER}.

-\paragraph{Outline of the article.} In Section 1, we recall local-in-time Strichartz estimates, we prove some basic inequalities which follow from (\ref{eq_def_nonlinearity_local}) and (\ref{eq_def_nonlinearity_scatt}), and we construct the solutions of (\ref{eq_NLKG}) and of some time-dependant equation.
-In Section 2, we prove Theorem \ref{thm_main_local_control_trajectory}, relying on an exact controllability result for a linear wave equation with partially analytic coefficients.
-In Section 3, we establish the local decay of the energy and the global-in-time Strichartz estimates, and we show that they imply Theorem \ref{thm_main_null_control}.
+\paragraph{Outline of the article.} In Section 1, we present Strichartz estimates, gather some inequalities which follow from (\ref{eq_def_nonlinearity_local}) and (\ref{eq_def_nonlinearity_scatt}), and construct the solutions of (\ref{eq_NLKG}) and of certain time-dependent linear equations.
+In Section 2, we prove the local controllability result (Theorem \ref{thm_main_local_control_trajectory}): first, we show that the solution of the controlled system exists if the control is sufficiently small; second, we establish the exact controllability of the linearized problem; and finally, we complete the proof using a fixed-point argument.
+In Section 3, we prove the local decay of the energy and the global-in-time Strichartz estimates, and we show that they imply the null-controllability of scattering solutions (Theorem \ref{thm_main_null_control}).
+In the appendix, we provide a statement of the Christ-Kiselev Lemma and of a general lemma, prove an extension of Rellich's Theorem, establish the inequalities of Section 1 (Lemmas \ref{lem_basic_estimate_f_local} and \ref{lem_basic_estimate_f_scatt}), and derive an observability inequality for a linear wave equation on an exterior domain.

+\paragraph{Notation.} We use the notation $A \lesssim B$ to denote that there exists a constant $C > 0$, depending only on certain fixed parameters specific to the context, such that $A \leq C B$.

-\paragraph{Acknowledgements.} I warmly thank Thomas Duyckaerts and Jérôme Le Rousseau for their constant support and guidance, and Nicolas Burq for the idea used to prove the local decay of energy.
+\paragraph{Acknowledgments.} I warmly thank Thomas Duyckaerts and Jérôme Le Rousseau for their constant support and guidance, and Nicolas Burq for the idea used to prove the local decay of energy.